 Often referred to as “doing good while doing well,” impact investing is part of a broader global strategy to shift financial resources towards more sustainable projects while still realizing a solid financial return.

 Impact investments are made in developed and emerging markets and target a range of returns based on an investor’s strategic goals.
 The growing market provides capital that can be used to address many of the world’s most critical challenges in areas like renewable energy, sustainable agriculture, and affordable and accessible basic services like housing, education, and healthcare.

-The GIIN developed four core characteristics to define what constitutes impact investing:
+The GIIN has defined four core characteristics that constitute impact investing:

 - Intentionality: The investment must have an intentional desire to contribute to measurable social or environmental benefit.

 - Use evidence and impact data in investment design: Impact investments cannot be designed on hunches.
 They must use evidence and data where available to drive intelligent investment design.

 - Measure impact performance: Investments must be managed towards their original intention, including providing performance information.